Case Closed: The Phantom of Baker Street: Plot

-Child prodigy Hiroki Sawada—who, by the age of ten, is already a MIT grad student and has developed a DNA Tracker software—has been under the guardianship of Thomas Schindler, CEO of the software giant Schindler, Inc., since his mother died.
+Child prodigy Hiroki Sawada—who, by the age of ten, is already a MIT grad student and has developed a DNA Tracker software—has been under the guardianship of Thomas Schindler, CEO of the software giant Schindler, Inc., since his parents have died.
 One night, in a heavily guarded room at the top of the Schindler building where Hiroki lives, he finishes an artificial intelligence system, Noah's Ark, and sends the software through the telephone lines.
 The guards become suspicious when he does not respond.
 They bust open the door, but discover that Hiroki has disappeared, apparently having leapt off the building.

-Two years later, at the Beika City Hall, Schindler, Inc., holds a demonstration of an immersive virtual reality game called Cocoon.
+Two years later, Schindler, Inc., holds a demonstration of an immersive virtual reality game called Cocoon.
 Conan, Richard, Rachel and the Detective Boys (including Haibara Ai) are attending the demonstration, but cannot participate without special badges, which have been allocated to children associated with the game's investors and prominent socialites such as Serena.
 Dr. Agasa and Booker Kudo, who have been involved in the development of the game's setting, attend the event.
-Agasa gives Conan a badge, while the other Junior Detective kids trade Premium Golden Yaiba Cards for badges.
+Agasa gives Conan a badge while the other Junior Detective kids trade Premium Golden Yaiba Cards for badges.